concord-workflow/mica/docs/design.md

   aValueWithCurlyBraces: "{{mustache}}"
 ```

-Property keys are used "as is".
-Property values are treated as JSON values, so
+Property keys and values are treated as strings and used "as is".
-`true` and `false` are rendered as booleans, and numbers are rendered as
-numbers, etc.

 Views can be rendered as flat properties files as well.